godotengine/godot-docs/classes/class_displayserver.rst

 :ref:`Vector2i<class_Vector2i>` **screen_get_position**\ (\ screen\: :ref:`int<class_int>` = -1\ ) |const| :ref:`🔗<class_DisplayServer_method_screen_get_position>`

 Returns the screen's top-left corner position in pixels.
+Returns :ref:`Vector2i.ZERO<class_Vector2i_constant_ZERO>` if ``screen`` is invalid.
 On multi-monitor setups, the screen position is relative to the virtual desktop area.
-On multi-monitor setups with different screen resolutions or orientations, the origin may be located outside any display like this:
+On multi-monitor setups with different screen resolutions or orientations, the origin might be located outside any display like this:

 .. code:: text